 BOARD OF TRUSTEES

-Jo Scott - Chair of Trustees
+Jo Scott - Chair of Trustees (pictured with her family)

 Jo’s 15 year old son Ed was diagnosed with cancer in 2013.
 Momentum provided both practical and emotional support to the entire family, and the experience left Jo determined that as many families as possible should be offered the same kind of help.
 Jo has extensive background in marketing and communications, and is currently Head of Marketing and Communications at Lloyds of London.